wjl123wjl/TraceDoctor/rebuttal-ase.md

 **Q1.
 Prioritizing high‑frequency errors & impact of variant count per error type.**
 - We analyze error types from an known error set.
 However, we deliberately avoid prioritizing high-frequency errors in this error set, as its distribution may differ from that of unseen test data.
 To ensure broad coverage, we aim to include even low-frequency error types that may become more prevalent in unseen test data.
 Our approach is flexible and can be adapted.
-If a user wishes to focus only on high-frequency errors, they can filter out low-frequency ones and generate variants accordingly.
+If users wish to focus only on high-frequency errors, they can filter out low-frequency ones and generate variants accordingly.

-Regarding the number of variants, we generate approximately equal numbers for each error type rather than allocating more to high-frequency errors.
-This is because we assume no prior knowledge of error frequency in unseen test data, improving general applicability.
-Generating more variants for a specific error type can improve model performance due to increased training data.
-However, for fair comparison with baseline methods, we limit the total number of generated variants to ensure our fine-tuning data sizes do not exceed baselines.
+- The number of variants per error type can influence performance improvements, i.e. using more training data can improve model performance.
+While allocating more variants to specific errors could further improve results, we limit the total number of generated variants to ensure a fair comparison.
+Specifically, the fine-tuning data volume for our method does not exceed that of any baseline.
+Additionally, we generate approximately equal numbers of variants per error type, assuming no prior knowledge of real-world error distributions.

+- We analyze error types from a known error set.
+However, we deliberately avoid prioritizing high-frequency errors within this set, as its distribution may differ from that of real-world test scenarios.
+To ensure broad coverage, we include even low-frequency error types, which may become more prominent in unseen environments.
+Our approach is flexible: users can filter out low-frequency errors and generate variants only for high-frequency types if desired.

+- The number of variants per error type can influence performance improvements, as more training data typically leads to better model performance.
+While allocating more variants to specific errors may further improve results, we intentionally limit the total number of generated variants to ensure a fair comparison.
+Specifically, the fine-tuning data volume for our method does not exceed that of any baseline.
+Additionally, we allocate approximately equal numbers of variants per error type, assuming no prior knowledge of real-world error distributions.

 **Q2.
 CFGExplainer and related works.**